William Jennings Bryan Dorn: Candidacy for governor

 He left Congress to run for Governor of South Carolina in 1974.
 He lost the Democratic primary to Charles 'Pug' Ravenel, who the South Carolina Supreme Court later ruled ineligible on residency grounds required by the state constitution.
 A special state convention then chose Dorn as the Democratic candidate.
 He was defeated in the general election by Republican James B. Edwards, one of the few disappointments in what was generally a big year for Democrats.
 In 1978, Dorn again sought the Democratic nomination for governor but was eliminated in a three-way race won by Richard Riley.
 In 1980, he was elected chairman of the South Carolina Democratic Party, and he served until 1984.

 After Congress

-In 1978, President Jimmy Carter named the Columbia, South Carolina, Veteran's Affairs Hospital after Dorn as the "William Jennings Bryan Dorn Veterans' Hospital."
+In 1978, President Jimmy Carter named the Columbia, South Carolina, Veterans' Affairs Hospital after Dorn as the "William Jennings Bryan Dorn Veterans' Hospital."
 Dorn died in Greenwood on August 13, 2005.
 He was buried at Bethel Methodist Church Cemetery in Callison, Greenwood County, South Carolina.